 Cooee Bay & Wreck Point

 Cooee Bay is a picturesque seaside community.
-Adjacent to the town of Yeppoon, the difference is noticeable as you drive over Ross Creek and enter a smaller village where the pace is more laid back.
-Around 1000 people call Ross Creek home.
+Adjacent to the town of Yeppoon, the difference is noticeable as you drive over Ross Creek.
+You suddenly enter a smaller village where the pace is considerably more laid back.
+Around 1000 people call Cooee Bay home.

-Cooee Bay is bounded in the south by Lammermoor Beach, in the west by Taranganba, and north by Yeppoon.
+Lammermoor Beach borders Cooee Bay to the south, with Taranganba to the west, and Yeppoon in the north.
 It takes in the seaward bank of Ross Creek, and the full length of the scenic Matthew Flinders Drive which goes over the top of Wreck Point.

 Its coastline encompasses two sandy coves, including Fisherman’s Beach and Ocean Parade, which are amongst the most desirable addresses on the Capricorn Coast for their uninterrupted access and view to the Pacific Ocean.